domdoes/domdoes.github.io/index.md

 <h2 id="about-me">C:\> TYPE ABOUT_ME.TXT</h2>
 <p>
-I'm Dom, a finance professional and designer based in New York City.
+I'm Dom, a finance nerd based in New York City.
 With over six years of experience as an early finance hire at Robinhood, I specialize in scaling teams, analyzing venture philosophies, and navigating the fintech space.
 </p>
 <p>
 Currently, I'm expanding my creative skill set through coursework in digital arts, design, and photography at Santiago Canyon College.
 I enjoy blending technical architecture with aesthetic design, whether that involves researching advanced financial options, writing Python automation scripts, or building out vector graphics in Figma.